tadghh/WebBit/README.md

 - User - focused on the user
 - Submission - The creates this
 - Community - Category based on submissions
 - Comments - A place for a friendly chats below posts.
-Allows users to talk with eachother.
+Allows users to talk with each other.
 - Subscription - The user joins a community.